Canadian Automobile Association: Membership levels

 From at least early 2020 to September 2023, CAA South Central Ontario offered a program focused on transit users and cyclists called "On the Move powered by CAA" (green card) which included access to most CAA discounts and one Bike Assist call per year, but no other roadside assistance.
 This was discontinued and merged with CAA SCO's previous red-card (À La Carte) plan as the Everyday plan in September 2023.

 Membership benefits include discounts at restaurants, affiliated insurance companies, and on fuel and other products at Shell Canada stations (nationwide as of September 2024; previously CAA-Quebec had a separate partnership with Couche-Tard).

 Publications

-Most CAA clubs distribute a print magazine to members.
-Since 2023, six clubs (counting South Central Ontario and Manitoba as separate clubs) have distributed a print magazine produced by Finally Content, known as AMA Insider in Alberta and CAA Magazine elsewhere, with slight differences between regions.
+Historically, each CAA club distributed a print magazine to its members.
+Beginning in 2023, six clubs (counting South Central Ontario and Manitoba as separate clubs) jointly distributed a magazine produced by Finally Content, known as AMA Insider in Alberta and CAA Magazine elsewhere, with slight differences between regions.
 CAA NEO moved to an online-only magazine format in late 2022, while BCAA ceased publication of its magazine following the fall 2023 issue, both citing environmental impacts.
-For similar reasons, CAA-Quebec will discontinue its separately-produced magazines in 2026.
+For similar reasons, CAA-Quebec discontinued its separately-produced magazines at the end of 2024, while the remaining clubs that had partnered with Finally Content transitioned to a digital-only format at around the same time.